Satyagraha: How Ahimsa Became a Political Term

 Every new formation of a political landscape also has an impact on an intellectual level.
 Subsequently, the past is perceived from a new perspective, the collective memory undergoes a transformation.
 In order to be able to better assess Gandhi’s strategy of nonviolent resistance, it is necessary, to outline the political areas of colonial conflict beyond the borders of India.

 It was not only in India that resistance against the colonial powers began to organize at the beginning of the twentieth century.
 Similarly, decolonization began in Turkey, the Middle East, and North Africa.
-With decolonization, new nation-states emerged and simultaneously, a new phenomenon: religious dressed-up nationalism.
-Indeed, it can be observed in all formerly colonized countries probably as a cultural demarcation-reaction to the pejorative colonial or ‘oriental‘ discourse.
+With decolonization, new nation-states emerged, and simultaneously, a new phenomenon: religious dressed-up nationalism.
+Indeed, it can be observed in all formerly colonized countries probably as a cultural demarcation reaction to the pejorative colonial or ‘oriental‘ discourse.

 However, especially in India one of the great difficulties of the resistance movement was to unite the religious communities, provinces, and Princely States into one federal republic.
-For it was only through British colonization that India had grown into the community of states whose size and diversity are breathtaking.
+For it was only through British colonization that India had grown into a community of states whose size and diversity are breathtaking.
 With decolonization, India finally became the ‘largest democracy of the world‘.

 Tagores’ criticism of nationalism

 Concurrent with the Independence movement, religious nationalism also emerged in India.
 This kind of nationalism was supported by many Indian Intellectuals.
-Others, however, such as the Bengali poet, composer, choreograph, painter, philosopher, and cosmopolitan social reformer Rabindranath Tagore were critical of nationalism from a very early stage.
+Others, however, such as the Bengali poet, composer, choreographer, painter, philosopher, and cosmopolitan social reformer Rabindranath Tagore were critical of nationalism from a very early stage.